maniraja5599/Tradetron-Token-Flattrade/README.md

 - 🎯 **Flexible Selectors**: Customizable selectors for different broker pages
 - 📋 **Google Sheets Sync**: Import users directly from Google Sheets with one click
 - 🔄 **Auto-Update**: Automatically write run results back to Google Sheets after each authentication
+- 📱 **Telegram Notifications**: Receive real-time notifications on Telegram for each login run

 ## Installation